Divamsharma21/AcoNews-App/README.md

 yarn build
 The build files will be generated in the build directory.
 Deploying the Application
-Install Firebase CLI:
+👉Install Firebase CLI:

-npm install -g firebase-tools
+•npm install -g firebase-tools

-Login to Firebase:
+👉Login to Firebase:

- firebase login
+• firebase login

-Initialize Firebase project:
+👉Initialize Firebase project:

- firebase init
+ •firebase init

-Select Hosting and choose the Firebase project.
+👉Select Hosting and choose the Firebase project.

-Deploy the application:
+👉Deploy the application:

-firebase deploy
+•firebase deploy

-The application will be deployed to Firebase Hosting. https://aconews-app-8562d.web.app/
+👉The application will be deployed to Firebase Hosting. https://aconews-app-8562d.web.app/

 # Acknowledgements
-GNews API
+•GNews API
-React
+•React
-Firebase
+•Firebase